 Save, save, save money!

+Yes, you should do this for any trip, but especially for the Alaska cruise.
+The excursions are way more expensive than typical travel activities.
 Don’t be like me and let the price tag on the excursions stop you from doing them.
 Well, we also win tickets to the cruise, or else the cruise itself would probably be too cost-prohibitive.

 Everyone raves about the excursions they did.
 You don’t want to miss any.
 Save a ton of money so you can do the most exciting ones for you!
 There are so many once in a lifetime opportunities the Alaska cruise.
 It’s really once in a lifetime, because they’re one of the states heating up quickly due to climate change.

 You can book these in advance.
 You can book these the day of.
 You can book them with the cruise ship or with local tour operators.
 Just try to save so money is less of an issue.
 This site goes over some of the most popular excursions if you need help deciding.

 Note: Norwegian’s cruise ship is filled with tons activities, and you won’t be bored.
 You can have a blast just staying on the ship.
 But you have so many opportunities to be in the ship and only a few in Alaska.